 Today I woke up on Mother’s Day to a house without kids.
-This is the first Mother’s Day in 25 years that at least one of my boys isn’t home.
+This is the first Mother’s Day in 25 years that none of my three boys are home.
 Now before you feel too sad for me, my Mother’s Day will be on Wednesday.
 Mother’s Day has been delayed due to college finals schedule this year.
 Two of my 3 gorgeous boys will be here and will wake me up with the usual breakfast in bed with cinnamon toast and coffee and eggs of some sort.
 And my heart will expand again as it does this time every year.

 It is through fully loving my inner children that I could finally come to fully love myself.
 The little one who is confused about why the grown-ups keep going away.
 The middle one who just wants to know what she needs to do so you will love her.
 And the teenager who pretends not to need anyone because she has it all way under control, who in truth desperately just wants to be seen and loved.
 My beautiful precious inner children.
 One by one, over and over and over, as many times as they need me to, just like with my own boys, I have told them how loved they are, that I am here for them, that I am never leaving them, that they matter.
 Slowly they came to trust me, to feel truly loved, and finally feel safe in their own skin.